Fidelisaboke/task-tracker/README.md

 [mit-link]: https://opensource.org/licenses/MIT

 ## Project Description
-This is a CLI application that managers tasks.
+This is a CLI application that manages tasks.
 It makes use of a JSON file to store and manage the tasks through commands entered in the CLI.

 ## Table of Contents
 1. [Getting Started](#getting-started)